Getting Into Consulting as a PhD: Complete Guide (2026)

 How Should PhDs Write a Consulting Resume?

 Your consulting resume needs to look completely different from your academic CV.
 This is where most PhD candidates make their first mistake.
-A 5-page CV listing every publication and conference presentation will be immediately rejected.
+A 5-page CV listing every publication and conference presentation will be rejected on sight.

 Key rules for your consulting resume:

-- Simplify your research so a non-academic recruiter can understand what you did and why it mattered.
+• Simplify your research so a non-academic recruiter understands what you did and why it mattered

-- Quantify your impact wherever possible (e.g., "Secured $500K in grant funding" rather than "Wrote successful grant applications").
+• Quantify your impact wherever possible, such as "Secured $500K in grant funding" rather than "Wrote successful grant applications"

-- Include non-academic activities like leadership positions, teaching, and teamwork experiences.
+• Include non-academic experiences like leadership positions, teaching, and teamwork

 How Should PhDs Write a Consulting Cover Letter?

-Your cover letter is less important than your resume, but it can tip the scales in your favor if your resume is on the borderline.
+Your consulting cover letter is less important than your resume, but it can tip the scales if your resume is on the borderline.
 Keep it to one page and follow a simple structure.

 Open by introducing yourself.
-Briefly explain why you are interested in consulting (not why you are leaving academia).
-Spend most of the letter explaining what qualities make you a strong fit.
-Close with specific reasons why you want to work at this particular firm, ideally referencing conversations you have had with current employees.
+Briefly explain why you are interested in consulting rather than why you are leaving academia, then spend most of the letter on the qualities that make you a strong fit.
+Close with specific reasons why you want this particular firm, ideally referencing conversations with current employees.

 How Important Are Referrals for PhD Candidates?